mdziegiel/cloudflare-ddns/README.md

-# cloudflare-ddns

-Docker Compose configuration for automatic DNS updates on Cloudflare using oznu/cloudflare-ddns.
+# Docker Compose setup for automatically updating Cloudflare DNS records with your current public IP using the oznu/cloudflare-ddns container.

 ## Example `docker-compose.yml`